cid-harvard/atlas-economic-complexity/INSTALL.md

 10. If you would like to run the Atlas with a cache (if, for instance, you wished to deploy it on a live server) All you will need to do is install the proper libraries and resources --

+11. Install redis using Homebrew

+        $ brew install redis

-11. Download, extract and compile Redis itself with:
+And you are done.
+Or download, extract and compile Redis itself with:

         $ wget http://redis.googlecode.com/files/redis-2.6.7.tar.gz
         $ tar xzf redis-2.6.7.tar.gz